asmgrinder/AsmCalc/README.md

 # AsmCalc
 AsmCalc is a free calculator written in assembly language.
-This is still pre-alpha version.
+This is still pre-alpha version, so bugs are very possible.

 ## License
 Licensed under the MIT license, see LICENSE file for details.